 PRICING YOUR SERVICES

 The best way to price your services is to find out what your local competitors are charging.
-Your using premium products so do check what products they use.
+You’re using premium products so do check what products they use.

 Don’t price yourself out of business and definitely don’t be too cheap.
 Being too expensive when you don’t have the experience won’t work and on the flip side, being cheap will only make potential clients think you aren’t using good products and that you aren’t as good as others.
 Being competitively priced is the best way to get started.